chinchalinchin/elara/research/prompt/attachments/02_priming.rst

 3. Arthur Schopenhaur

-| The world is my representation": this is a truth valid with reference to every living and knowing being,
+| "The world is my representation": this is a truth valid with reference to every living and knowing being,
 | although man alone can bring it into reflective, abstract consciousness.
 If he really does so, philosophical
 | discernment has dawned on him.
 It then becomes clear and certain to him that he does not know a sun and an earth,
 | but only an eye that sees a sun, a hand that feels an earth; that the world around him is there only as representation,